 Checklists.
 Beautiful, glorious checklists.

 In today’s highly complicated world, all experts need them.
 Literally—written guides that walk through the key steps of any complex procedure.
-The proof in the Checklist Manifesto (a must read!) shows us, that without them mistakes of one kind or another are virtually inevitable—for doctors, pilots, anyone.
+The proof in the Checklist Manifesto (a must read!) shows us that without them, mistakes of one kind or another are virtually inevitable—for doctors, pilots, anyone.
 For example, the Checklist Manifesto cites a study of a checklist used in John Hopkins Hospital ICU that prevented forty-three infections, eight deaths and saved two millions dollars in costs—in one year!

-Put simply, it’s just too easy for an otherwise competent person to miss a step, forget to ask a key question or, in the stress and pressure of a moment, fail to plan properly for every eventuality.
+Put simply, it’s just too easy for an otherwise competent person to miss a step, forget to ask a key question or, in the stress and pressure of a moment, fail to plan properly for every possibility.